 This is all prior to the importation of Hatha yoga to the West by Krishnamacharya’s students Indra Devi, Iyengard, Jois, and others.
 But by the 1950s and 1960s this revitalized Hatha yoga was making an impact in the West.
 Most famously, in 1967 the Beatles found a guru in Maharishi Mahesh Yogi and his practice of Transcendental Meditation (which actually dispensed with many practices of yoga).
 They even followed him to his ashram in India, where the love affair ended because of what they perceived to be the Yogi’s sexual hypocrisies.
 But the Beatles’ embrace of yoga had an influence on many of the hippies and “flower children” who were discovering chanting and meditation (which are also yoga practices), sometimes meditating in the nude.

-Apart from rock music and yoga philosophy, attendees at the Woodstock Festival introduced public displays of nudity by bathing naked in the lake.
-Nudity would also be featured in the rock musical Hair (also in 1969).
+Apart from rock music and yoga philosophy, attendees at the Woodstock Festival introduced public displays of nudity by bathing naked in the lake and, apparently, introducing acro yoga to the world.

 The Emergence of Naked Yoga Classes in the U.S.